Starting from the Ground Up: Building an Unclaimed Property Compliance Program

 If conducting a risk assessment review with internal resources is not feasible, consider engaging an experienced unclaimed property services provider with expertise in your particular industry.
 These firms specialize in helping organizations identify and understand their risks and potential liabilities – and recommend practical measures for remediation and ongoing compliance.

-The risk assessment should include a thorough review of your financial books and records including existing systems used to track and monitor financial transactions including outstanding disbursements, unapplied cash and aged credit balances.
+The risk assessment should include a thorough review of your financial books and records as well as existing systems used to track and monitor financial transactions including outstanding disbursements, unapplied cash and aged credit balances.

 Special attention should also be paid to any historical or recent mergers or acquisitions, as your organization may have unknowingly acquired a population of unclaimed property liabilities as a result of that corporate action.